-Song of Solomon 1:16

-ULT

-16 Listen, you are handsome, my beloved, how handsome.
-The lush plants are our bed.
+16 How handsome you are, my beloved, truly delightful.
+Indeed, our couch is luxuriant.

-UST

 16 You who love me, you are very delightful, you are wonderful!
 This green grass in the countryside will be like a couch where we can lie down.

 What does the woman say serves as their bed?

 Lush plants serve as their bed.

-Song of Solomon 1:17

-ULT

-17 The beams of our house are cedars; our rafters are firs.

-UST

-17 Branches of cedar trees will shade us; the fir branches overhead are like a roof for us.
+ULT 17 The beams of our house are cedars; our rafters are firs.
+UST 17 Branches of cedar trees will shade us; the fir branches overhead are like a roof for us.

 Of what does the woman say the beams and rafters are made?

 The beams and rafters are made of cedar tree branches and fir branches.

-Song of Solomon 2

-Song of Solomon 2:1

-ULT

 1 I am a meadow flower of Sharon, a lily of the valleys.
 The man speaking to the woman

-UST

 1 I am like an insignificant flower in the plains, like an insignificant lily growing in a valley.
 The man speaking to her

 How did the woman describe herself?

 She described herself as just a flower of in a plain, just a lily in a valley.

-Song of Solomon 2:2

-ULT

-2 As a lily among thorns, so is my love among the young women.
+2 As a lily among thorns, so is my love among the maidens.
 The woman speaking to herself

-UST

 2 Among all the other young women, you, the one whom I love, are like a lily growing among thorns!
 The woman speaking to herself

 What does the man say she was like among the daughters of his countrymen?

 He said she was like a lily among thorns.

-Song of Solomon 2:3

-ULT

-3 As an apricot tree among the trees of the forest, so is my beloved among the young men.
-I sit down under his shadow with great delight, and his fruit is sweet to my taste.
+3 As an apple tree among the trees of the forest, so is my beloved among the young men.
+With great delight, I sat in his shadow, and his fruit was sweet to my taste.

-UST

 3 Among all the other men, this man is the one who loves me; he is like a tree that grows in the forest.
 Under his shade I am safe from the sun.
 When he is close to me, it is like eating sweet fruit.

 How did the woman describe her beloved among the young men?

 The woman described her young man as the apricot tree among the trees of the forest.

 Where did the woman sit?

 She sat down under his shadow with great delight.

 What was sweet to her taste?